cucapra/pollen/README.md

 python3 calxy_depth.py test/<filename> -n=MAX_NODES -e=MAX_STEPS -p=MAX_PATHS -o depth.data
 ```

 This is similar to the previous command, except that the `-a` flag merely infers the dimensions from the input file.
-The dimensions of the input must be no larger than those of the hardware accelerator.
+The dimensions of the input must be the same as that of the hardware accelerator.

 Finally,